MicrosoftLearning/ai-apps/README.md

 This repository contains source code and published web apps for educational use.
 The apps are designed to support training modules on [Microsoft Learn](https://learn.microsoft.com) and should be considered *experimental*.
 They are <u>not</u> intended (or supported) for use in production solutions.
 They may run slowly (or not at all) on older or low-spec computers.

 > **Important**: These apps are <u>not</u> supported Microsoft services or products.
-They are educational materials to support practical exercises in training courses; and are provided as-is without warranty of any kind.
+They are educational resources to support practical exercises in training courses; and are provided as-is without warranty of any kind.
+Performance issues and occasional failures are to be expected.

 Most of the apps (with two Azure-based exceptions) are designed to run locally in-browser.
-No data is uploaded to Microsoft, though some apps make use of external web services for speech support.
+No data is uploaded to Microsoft, though some apps make use of external web services for speech support or web search.
 To run the apps successfully, you need a modern browser, such as Microsoft Edge.
-In some cases, the full app functionality is only available on computers that include a GPU (integrated or dedicated).
-When using Windows on ARM64 computers, you may need to enable WebGPU in your browser flag settings (for example at [edge://flags](edge://flags) or [chrome://flags](chrome://flags)).
-The GPU-based apps are designed to use a "fallback" mode with some functionality restrictions when no GPU is available.
+In some cases, the full app functionality is only available on computers that include a GPU (integrated or dedicated) and browser wupport for WebGPU.
+When using Windows on ARM64 computers, you can choose to enable WebGPU in your browser flag settings (for example at [edge://flags](edge://flags) or [chrome://flags](chrome://flags)).
+For most features, the apps are designed to use a "fallback" mode with some functionality restrictions when WebGPU is available.

 ## Apps